bruhjuice/bruhjuice/README.md

 I'm currently studying computer science at the University of Southern California (USC).

-I am currently working at: Lawrence Livermore National Labatory
+I just finished my internship at Lawrence Livermore National Labatory, and will be a course producer for CSCI 270: Introduction to Algorithms and Theory of  Computing in the upcoming semester.

-Short term goals: Get AWS certified, train for and summit Mt.
-Whitney!
+Short term goals: Get AWS certified!

+I'm currently searcing for internship opportunities for summer 2023.
 Feel free to contact me at maxl@usc.edu for any inqueries or just to chat!

 <!--